Online Flexible Busy Time Scheduling on Heterogeneous Machines

 \section{Abstract}

-{ We study the online busy time scheduling model on heterogeneous machines.
-In our setting, unit-length jobs arrive online with a deadline that is known to the algorithm at the job's arrival time.
+We study the online busy time scheduling model on heterogeneous machines.
+In our setting, jobs with uniform length arrive online with a deadline that becomes known to the algorithm at the job's arrival time.
 An algorithm has access to machines, each with different associated capacities and costs.
-The goal is to schedule jobs on machines before their deadline, so that the total cost incurred by the scheduling algorithm is minimized.
-While busy time scheduling has been well-studied, relatively little is known when machines are heterogeneous (i.e., have different costs and capacities), despite this being the most practical model for clients using cloud computing services.
-We make significant progress in understanding this model by designing an 8-competitive algorithm for the problem on unit-length jobs, and providing a lower bound on the competitive ratio of 2.
-We further prove that our lower bound is tight in the natural setting when jobs form non-nested intervals.
+The goal is to schedule jobs on machines by their deadline, so that the total cost incurred by the scheduling algorithm is minimized.
+While busy time scheduling has been well-studied, relatively little is known when machines are heterogeneous (i.e., have different costs and capacities), despite this natural theoretical generalization being the most practical model for clients using cloud computing services.
+We make significant progress in understanding this model by designing an 8-competitive algorithm for the problem on unit-length jobs and providing a lower bound of 2 on the competitive ratio.
+The lower bound is tight in the setting when jobs form non-nested intervals.
 Our 8-competitive algorithm generalizes to one with competitive ratio $8(2p-1)/p < 16$ when all jobs have uniform length $p$.